Zackery Farnsworth

 Zackery Farnsworth (born July 13, 2002) is an American soccer player who plays as a defender for Major League Soccer club Real Salt Lake.

 Career

-He began his career playing for a local Utah team called: Sparta United SC.
-He won many title and was considered MVP in different in state and out state tournaments.

-Farnsworth appeared for USL Championship side Real Monarchs as an academy player on July 11, 2020, starting in a 1-0 loss to San Diego Loyal.
+Farnsworth appeared for USL Championship side Real Monarchs as an academy player on July 11, 2020, starting in a 1–0 loss to San Diego Loyal.

 On June 17, 2021, Farnsworth signed as a homegrown player with Real Salt Lake.